Monger Island

-Monger Island is a reed island in Galup (Lake Monger), Perth, Western Australia.
+Monger Island is a reed island in Galup (formerly known as Lake Monger) in Perth, Western Australia.
 It is in the suburb of Wembley.

 Monger Island was created in the 1960s in the south-west corner of the lake as a bird refuge.
 It supports reeds such as Typha and sedges, and provides reedbeds as habitats for bird species such as the Australian reed warbler.

 History

 In 1958, it was thought that the redevelopment of lake would cause the waterbirds to disappear, as it was believed the development would destroy the reed beds and paperbark around the lake, which provided habitats for the birds.
 It was suggested that part of the lake should be left undisturbed, or for an island to be established.